tct-neurips-2026/tct-crisis-detection/README.md

 Anonymous submission to NeurIPS 2026

----

 ## Overview

 Standard sequential models are trained on complete sessions but deployed on partial prefixes — a systematic mismatch that causes catastrophic performance collapse at early turns.
 This repository provides code to reproduce all experiments from the paper.

 **Key finding:** A 3B LLM trained on complete counseling sessions collapses to AUC = 0.602 at five turns — worse than a simple GRU (0.684).
 The fix is a single line: sample `t ~ Uniform(1, T)` at each training step.
+TCT recovers 97% of the exhaustive prefix augmentation (DA-GRU) upper bound at 1/47 the data cost.

 ---